Kashia Band of Pomo Indians of the Stewarts Point Rancheria: History and culture

 The Kashaya still live in their ancestral homelands near present-day Fort Ross.
-Their name for themselves, wina·má· bakʰe yaʔ is alternately translated as "Person who belongs on the land" or "People From the Top of the Land," or "Kashaya" means "expert gamblers."
+Their name for themselves, wina·má· bakʰe yaʔ, is alternately translated as "Person who belongs on the land" or "People From the Top of the Land."
+The name "Kashaya" means "expert gamblers."

 When Russians settled in Kashaya lands, they conscripted the tribe to work for them but did not break up the tribe or convert them to Christianity.

 Gavin Newsom apologizes to California tribes, including the Kashia Band of Pomo Indians in 2019.
 Kashia representatives are interviewed in the video.

 Essie Parrish (1902–1979) was an important Kashia Band basket weaver and a spiritual leader of the Kashia Tribe, she strove to sustain Pomo traditions throughout the 20th century.
 The current spiritual leader of the Kashaya Pomo is Lorin Smith, (born 1935).
 As a Kashaya Pomo elder and medicine man, Lorin has welcomed non-Indians to visit the round house and take part in the ceremonies.